zacLibaud/bADA55.github.io/index.md

 **Experience** is not a single metric; it’s a combination of multiple factors that reflect a user’s activity and engagement on the platform.
 For this analysis, we focused on three key indicators:

 - **Total Reviews**:
-The total number of reviews written by a user—measuring their overall contribution to the platform.
+The total number of reviews written by a user, measuring their overall contribution to the platform.

 - **Consistency Over Time**:
 Using the mean and standard deviation of time intervals between reviews, we capture both regularity and variability: